rpavlyuk/ESPRelayBoard/README.md

    You may also get build errors if you've selected other board type then `ESP32-C6` or `ESP32-S3`.
 5. **Determine the port**:
    A connected ESP32 device is opening USB-2-Serial interface, which your system might see as `/dev/tty.usbmodem1101` (macos example) or `/dev/ttyUSB0` (Linux example).
 Use `ls -al /dev` command to see the exact one.
+   Also, please, refer [this article](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/establish-serial-connection.html) to get much more comprehensive help and instructions on how to determine serial port depending on your OS.
 6. *(recommended)* **Erase the Flash**
    Remove all data from the ESP32 board (incl.
 WiFi connection settings and NVS storage).
    ```